rucev/LearningProjects/README.md

 ### Pasapalabra:

 A version of the TV contest that works through inputs and alerts.
 Saves the score depending of the user and has different sets of questions.

+### Node Backend

+Excercise to learn how use Node, MongoDB and Postman.
+The idea is to create a small basic backend for a second-hand selling app.

 ## HTML / CSS